sheftneal/pnas-ed-smoke-2023/results/README.txt

 fig3-main-panels.rds and fig3-subpanels.rds

 Corresponds to estimates in main and sub panels of Figure 3, respectively
+Note: we have already divided through by the base rate so the units are % change (for est, se, lb, ub, etc.)

-smokePM_bin = the smoke PM bin the estimates correspond to est = point estimate (note we have already divided through by base rate to convert to % change) se = standard error according to point estimate (note we have already divided through by base rate to convert to % change)
-brate = base rate
-ub = upper bound 95% confidence interval corrected for multiple comparisons as described in paper lb = lower bound 95% confidence interval corrected for multiple comparisons
+smokePM_bin = the smoke PM bin the estimates correspond to est = point estimate se = standard error according to point estimate brate = base rate ub = upper bound 95% confidence interval corrected for multiple comparisons as described in paper lb = lower bound 95% confidence interval corrected for multiple comparisons